 How Do I Get the Money From a Cost-Sharing Subsidy?

 You won't get the money from your cost-sharing subsidy directly.
-Instead, the government gives the money to your health insurance company.
+Instead, y“your insurance company will charge you a smaller amount of cost-sharing, depending on your income.
 That lets you pay less when you go for medical services, such as seeing a doctor or filling a prescription.
+You may have heard rumors that the cost-sharing subsidy was eliminated.
+Although the federal government is no longer reimbursing insurers for providing cost-sharing reductions, insurers are still required to provide them to those who qualify.